 One of the biggest security issues today comes from people running components with known, unpatched vulnerabilities.
 Components — such as video players — have the same privileges as their applications.
 So running them when they have an open vulnerability opens your applications and APIs to attacks.

 This is the most prevalent security issue because it is often difficult for IT teams to keep track of the internal frameworks and required updates for all systems across an organization.
 Prevention requires knowing what components are used across your organization and when they have updates, so you can install patches as soon as they are available.

 The average time it takes for a company to discover a data breach is over 200 days.
 That’s because many organizations lack effective monitoring and logging solutions that flag potential risks.
 In addition, many IT teams lack effective processes for investigating potential issues, which prolongs the time to detection.
 The longer a breach is left undiscovered, the more time hackers have to pivot to other systems — and tamper and destroy data.

 This issue is highly prevalent, and the technical impact varies considerably.
 However, you can reduce time to detection by improving your monitoring and penetration testing to ensure your logs contain the right amount of detail to detect a breach.

 To reduce the risk of security threats, you can also take the following steps:

-In addition, you can watch the Application Security Basics webinar facilitated by John Saboe, an open source software Enterprise Architect at OpenLogic by Perforce.
+Looking for additional information?
+Be sure to watch the Application Security Basics webinar facilitated by John Saboe, an open source software Enterprise Architect at OpenLogic by Perforce.
 In it, he reviews security risks and explains how to use the OWASP Top 10 threat model to improve your organization’s IT security.